-Government fund level financial statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
-Under the modified accrual basis of accounting, revenues are recognized when susceptible to accrual, in other words, as soon as they are both measurable and available.
-Revenues are considered to be available when they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
-For this purpose, the government considers revenues to be available if they are collected within 30 days of the end of the current fiscal period.
+measurement Government fund level financial statements are reported using the current financial resources modified accrual basis of accounting.
+Under the modified accrual basis accounting, revenues are recognized to accrual, in other words, as soon as they are both measurable and available.
+Revenues are considered to be available they are collectible within the current period or soon enough thereafter to pay liabilities of the current period.
+For the government considers revenues to be available if they are collected within 30 days of the end of the current fiscal period.
 Expenditures generally are recorded when a liability is incurred, as under accrual accounting.
-However, debt service expenditures, as well as expenditures related to compensated absences and claims and judgments, are recorded only when the obligation has matured and is due and payable shortly after year-end as required by GASB Interpretation No. 6.
+However, debt service expenditures, as expenditures related to compensated absences and claims and judgments, are recorded only has matured and is due and payable shortly after year-end as required by GASB Interpretation No. 6.

-Ad valorem, franchise and sales tax revenues recorded in the General Fund and ad valorem tax revenues in the Proprietary Fund are recognized under the susceptible to accrual concept.
-Charges for services, contributions, and miscellaneous revenues are recorded as revenues when received in cash, as the resulting receivable is not measurable.
+Ad valorem, franchise and sales tax revenues recorded in the General Fund and ad valorem tax revenues in the Proprietary Fund recognized under the susceptible to accrual concept.
+Charges for services, contributions, and miscellaneous revenues as revenues when received in cash, as the resulting receivable is not measurable.
 Investment earnings are recorded as earned since they are both measurable and available.
-In applying the susceptible to accrual concept to intergovernmental revenues, the legal and contractual requirements of the numerous individual programs are used as guidance.
-Intergovernmental grant revenues are recognized when all eligibility requirements have been met.
+In applying the susceptible to accrual concept to intergovernmental revenues, contractual requirements of the numerous individual programs are used as guidance.
+Intergovernmental revenues are recognized when all eligibility requirements have been met.